work-code/pg2019-DeepPerformanceSynthesis/comparisons/Zhu_CVPR2018/ReadMe.txt

 We will give a detailed introduction of the folder's directory structure and environment condiguration of this code.

-This data is provided by the original author of paper [Zhu et al. CVPR2018].
+This code is provided by the original author of paper [Zhu et al. CVPR2018].

 *******************************************************************
 Folder's directory structure